opsani/servo-harness/README.md

   opsani_token: hhhh # REQUIRED.
 Optune auth token
   target_platform: k8s # REQUIRED.
 Either 'ecs' or 'k8s'
   adjust_timeout: 3600 # OPTIONAL.
 How long to wait for workflow to be in SUCCESS or FAILED status
+  ssl_verify: True # OPTIONAL.
+Set to False to disable verification of graphql API ssl verification
 ```

 ## How to run tests